darcyvoutt/tauri-app/README.md

-# Tauri + Vue 3
+# Tauri Starter App

-This template should help get you started developing with Tauri + Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+This template has been modified from the starting template given by Tauri.
+The purpose is to demonstrate multiple different functionalities at once to make it easier to create your desired application.
+This template uses Vue 3 for frontend development.

 ## Recommended IDE Setup